microsoft/onnxruntime-inference-examples/c_cxx/QNN_EP/mobilenetv2_classification/README.md

     - Need to set the EP provider option "enable_htp_fp16_precision" to "1".
 Otherwise it is with FP32 precision and runs very slow.
   - f. run the float16 model on QNN HTP backend.
     - [Convert the float32 model to float16 model](https://onnxruntime.ai/docs/performance/model-optimizations/float16.html).
-    - It set keep_io_types=True, so that IOs are still float32 IO.
+    - It set keep_io_types=True, so that IOs are still float32.
 Here is the script example [to_fp16.py](https://github.com/microsoft/onnxruntime-inference-examples/blob/main/c_cxx/QNN_EP/mobilenetv2_classification/to_fp16.py)
 - The sample downloads the mobilenetv2 model from Onnx model zoo, and use mobilenetv2_helper.py to quantize the float32 model to QDQ model which is required for HTP backend
 - The sample is targeted to run on QC ARM64 device.
 - There are 2 ways to improve the session creation time by using of QNN context binary: